THRIVE Frequently Asked Questions (FAQs)

 THRIVE is disease agnostic.
 THRIVE encourages solutions that can address multiple gene variants, clusters of mutations, or categories of rare diseases with a single approach.
 THRIVE also encourages solutions for small populations with the highest unmet medical needs currently not addressed by industry.

-Ex-vivo approaches and supplemental transgene solutions are out of scope for THRIVE.
+- Ex-vivo approaches are out of scope.

 THRIVE discourages the use of AAV delivery, as the program envisions a future of distributed, automated, cell-free manufacturing for all PGMs.
 However, THRIVE recognizes that AAV may be strategically leveraged to de-risk otherwise untested therapeutic cargo and to initiate solutions for THRIVE Modules 2 and 3.

 THRIVE aims to work with regulatory agencies including the FDA on behalf of all performer teams through an inter-government agency collaboration to accelerate regulatory innovation, informed by the science.
+THRIVE will also need to work with regulatory agencies outside of the U.S. We intend to be a catalyst to surpass current timelines meaningfully.
+Proposers are also encouraged to develop clinical trial and regulatory strategies to bring innovations to building a new regulatory pathway for these novel PGMs for all future sponsors to leverage.

 Yes.
 At the time of submission, proposers must propose how they will meet all objective criteria and metrics for each module.
-Solutions that do not address all three modules will be marked as non-compliant and will not be reviewed.

 The THRIVE team has developed program objectives, metrics and point system with the intention of bounding the scope of effort while affording maximum flexibility, creativity, and innovation of proposed solutions to the goals.
 However, we are open to other approaches that would define success for each module provided convincing rationale supports their inclusion.
+If performers propose milestones that are relevant for the platform technologies and PGMs that are proposed, clear rationale and justification are requested.

 Administrative Questions